tannerghosen/Wasspord/README.md

 # Wasspord
-Password Storage and Management Program
+Password Manager
 By Tanner Ghosen

-<b>Requirements:</b><br>
+<b>Requirements:</b>
-Visual Studio 2019-2022
+* Visual Studio 2019-2022
-* C#
+** C#
-* .NET 7.8 (Could possibly run with older versions above 4.0/5.0)
+** .NET 7.8 (Could possibly run with older versions above 4.0/5.0)

 # Summary
 ## What is this program?
-This is a password and storage management program for storing passwords in a centralized way, so if you use multiple browsers or devices you can use this program to record those details.
+This is a password management program for storing passwords in a centralized way, so if you use multiple browsers or devices you can use this program to record those details.

 ## How does it accomplish this?
 (Code Explanation)